minidogg/bopl-battle-modded-comp/README.md

 # MODS

 # STUFF TO DO!
-1. Fix the account system
-2. Add stuff to the help command
+1. Add stuff to the help command
-3. Fix the game system with button Messages
+2. Make game command actually do something